BLACK Surname Maps of Ireland

 Religion: Presbyterian: 1,774 (41.78%), Anglican: 1,228 (28.92%), Catholic: 1,020 (24.02%), Other / Not Given: 77 (1.81%), Methodist: 73 (1.72%), Baptist: 20 (0.47%), Quaker: 11 (0.26%), Congregationalist: 10 (0.24%), Plymouth Brethren: 6 (0.14%), Salvation Army: 6 (0.14%), Church of Christ: 5 (0.12%), Independent: 5 (0.12%), Christian: 4 (0.09%), Jewish: 3 (0.07%), Protestant: 3 (0.07%), Church of God: 1 (0.02%)

-BLACK Surname Map in Irish in 1901
+BLACK Surname Map in Ireland in 1901

 BLACK in 1911

-BLACK Surname Map in Irish in 1911
+BLACK Surname Map in Ireland in 1911

 Woulfe Surname Index for BLACK